 - How the pass works: Skip the queue to buy tickets and go directly to the queue for the security check, where you can show your pass and they will let you through.
 Please note that the CityPass includes two entrances at different times to the Empire State Building.

-- About the attraction: it opens from 8:00 AM to 2:00 AM, and a typical visit lasts 2 hours.
+About the attraction: Open from 8:00 to 2:00, and a typical visit lasts 2 hours.

-This museum is one of the perfect New York attractions to visit with your family.
-Its permanent exhibition is dedicated to the history of Planet Earth, with very interesting spaces dedicated to marine life, fossils, and meteorites.
+This museum is one of the perfect New York attractions to visit with the family.
+Its permanent exhibition is dedicated to the history of Planet Earth, with very interesting spaces dedicated to marine life, fossils and meteorites.

-Remember that the MoMa is free on Fridays, so I advise you to avoid this day if you do not want to find the museum crowded.
+Remember that the MoMa is free on Fridays, but I advise you to avoid this day if you do not want to find the museum crowded.

-- Price buying tickets outside the pass: From $ 27.
+- Price buying tickets outside the pass: From 23 Euros.

 - Queue time to buy tickets: The queues to buy tickets are not usually very long, but those for the security check can be up to 30 minutes, and more if you visit the museum on Friday, when it is free for everyone.